Sentinel297/VPE-Ragnarok-Online/README.md

 T3

 Passive: Increased Flee:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nThis person will obtain an increase of 50% to their melee dodge chance.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+This person will obtain an increase of 50% to their melee dodge chance.
 They will additionally gain a 10% increase to movement speed.

 Sand Attack:
-Hurls sand at the target, dealing 10 blunt damage. \n\nHas a 10% chance to stun the target for 10 seconds.
+Hurls sand at the target, dealing 10 blunt damage.
+Has a 10% chance to stun the target for 10 seconds.

 Detoxify: